Stephen Montgomery

 Roll of Honour Citation

-Fatally injured when a terrorist bomb was thrown at his parked police car.
+Fatally injured when a terrorist bomb was thrown at his parked police.

-Constable Montgomery was on mobile patrol duty in Sion Mills in the early hours of 28th January 1989.
-Shortly before 1am, a member of the bar staff flagged down the armoured police car as it was passing Marshalls’ bar.
+In the early hours of 28th January 1989, Constable Montgomery was on mobile patrol duty in Sion Mills, County Tyrone.
+Shortly before 1:00am, a member of the bar staff flagged down the armoured police car as it was passing Marshalls’ bar.
 He told the police officers a disco was taking place in the function room and a fight had broken out.
-After the police car had pulled in at the roadside at the entrance to the bar, one of the police officers got out of the car to give cover to his colleagues in the vehicle.
+After the police car had pulled in at the roadside, by the entrance to the bar, one of the police officers got out of the car to give cover to his colleagues in the vehicle.

-In fact, the fight in the bar had been a sham; staged at just the right time so as to prompt the unsuspecting member of staff to go outside looking for help.
+In fact, the fight in the bar had been a sham, staged at just the right time to prompt the unsuspecting member of staff to go outside and look for help.
 Above the entrance to Marshalls’ bar was a flat roof where a terrorist had been hiding, awaiting his target to come into position.
 Seconds after the police car came to a halt, the terrorist dropped a drogue bomb – a homemade grenade – onto the vehicle’s unarmoured roof, exploding on impact and wrecking the car.

 The Church of Ireland minister in Sion Mills, arrived quickly at the scene of the murder.
 He said, “The crowd cheered at the death of a policeman.
 The entire community is horrified by what happened.”